Certified Nursing Assistant Programs in Delaware: A Guide for 2023

 CNA Certification Renewal and Continuing Education

 CNAs in Delaware must renew their certification every 24 months to maintain their status on the Delaware Nurse Aide Registry.
-To be eligible for renewal, CNAs must have completed 24 hours of approved continuing education in the two-year period and performed a minimum of 64 hours of direct care, receiving payment for these services.
+To be eligible for renewal, CNAs must have completed 24 hours of approved continuing education in the two years and performed a minimum of 64 hours of direct care, receiving payment for these services.

 Renewal is free unless your certification has lapsed, in which case a $25 fee will apply.
 To renew your certification, you can submit the renewal application form, along with the applicable fee payment, to one of the DLTCRP addresses located in Milford or Wilmington on Mill Road.